This post has been updated on October 30, 2023

 - Applying it all to Drip

-The goal of this article is to help you avoid the mistakes I made my first time around.
-I wrote this to teach people how they can set up a drip email marketing system they can scale and innovate but is also simple to repeat and train new digital marketers to build upon.
+The goal of this article is to help you avoid the mistakes that many people make their first time around.
+We wrote this article to teach people how they can set up a drip email marketing campaign that they can scale and innovate, while also keeping it simple enough to repeat and train new digital marketers to build upon.

 Contact JH Media Group for help with your email marketing campaign.